adahanyigitol/temperature_playlist_analyzer/README.md

 5. **Visualization for User Understanding:**
    - Engage with bar graphs visualizing weather features, making it easy to grasp current conditions.
-   - Explore your local weather map through folium, adding a spatial context to your weather experience.
+   - Explore the local weather map through folium, adding a spatial context to your weather experience.
-   - Enjoy dynamically displayed song recommendations, providing a visual representation of your music journey.
+   - Enjoy dynamically displayed song recommendations, providing a visual representation of user's music journey.

-## Progress Steps
+## Progress Steps of the Program

 1. **Data Retrieval and DataFrame Creation:**
    - Successfully obtained and processed Spotify favorite songs playlist data.